DeGefen/BigData/content/Questions/Questions.md

 - C) Requires predefined schema
 - D) Only for business analysts
 ?
-- Amswer: B) Allows flexible, schema-on-read access
+- Answer: B) Allows flexible, schema-on-read access
 Explanation: Data lakes allow data scientists to define the schema at read time, supporting flexible analysis.
 See: [[Data Lake]]

 Question: Which of the following is a feature of Spark's RDDs?